 Well, now you know: There are only separate bathrooms!

 The vibes?
 Fun, Cosy

 The new generation of hostels is based on the expectation of an experience.
 It all starts at check-in.
 The team welcomes you to the main lobby on the ground floor.

-After a successful check-in (and we recommend booking on the official website here), one of the staff walks you upstairs.
+After a successful check-in, one of the staff walks you upstairs.

 She or he will show you how your cool bracelet works, a.k.a. your key from now on.